 "I'm a cook," she replied in a cheerful tone.
 She held up the magazine she had in her hand.
 "This here is an insult to all the foodies out there."
 His pearl eyes looked upon the glossy page of advertisements for weight loss.
 "I mean, come on, a pill to lose weight?"
 The brunette shook her head from side to side.
 He couldn't help but smirk.

-Though they see each other on weekly basis, they exchange small polite conversations.
-It isn't every day that you find some good company who appreciated a bit of peace and quiet.
+Though they see each other on weekly basis, they'd only exchange small polite conversations, and Neji came to appreciate her good company along with the peace and quiet, and of course, good coffee.
 Fridays were beginning to become Tenten's ultimate favorite night.
 Not only did she got to enjoy a cup of heavenly delight, she got to know Neji a bit better.
-After returning her scarf, she figured the least thing she can do is be civil with him.
+After returning her scarf, she figured the least thing she could do is be civil with him.
 After all, they did share the same couch, week after week.

 Neji took a sip of his coffee, never taking his eyes off the paper.
 Stoic as ever, the young man sat silently, glancing at the clock every now and then.